themahani/dotfiles/README.md

 - After the installation of nvidia drivers and intel drivers, run the following command as root:\
 `cp etc/X11/xorg.conf /etc/X11/xorg.conf`

+### Neovim
+After a clean install, on the first launch of `neovim`, the `lazy.nvim` plugin will install all the packages.\
+Same goes for `mason` which is the packages manager for the LSP.
+If not, you can run the `:MasonInstallAll` command \
+in neovim to install all preconfigured packages.

+### Fonts
+A lot of the terminal tools use **Nerd Fonts**.
+So please have them installed. \
+You can choose the font you like in the configuration files.

 ## To-Do
 - [ ] Setup nvim to close if `neo-tree.nvim` is the only buffer open